syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Working-with-Tables.md

 * You can apply Word built-in table styles by using the WTable.ApplyStyle method with Built-inTableStyle enumeration parameter that specifies the built-in table style.
 * You can get information of the related style that is applied to the table by using the GetStyle method of WTable class.

-> Note: Essential DocIO currently provides support for built-in table styles in Word2007, Word2010, and Word2013 formats.
+N> Essential DocIO currently provides support for built-in table styles in Word2007, Word2010, and Word2013 formats.
 The visual formatting is also preserved in Word to PDF, Word to Image, and Word to HTML conversions.

 The following code illustrates how to apply and get the table styles in the table.